 About Admission to Our Program:

-1) The Expanded Horizons program gives PREFERENCE to high school students who either live or attend High School on the Lower East Side.
-These applications will be reviewed FIRST and then remaining slots will be filled with other students.
+1) The Expanded Horizons program gives preference to high school students who either live or attend high school on the Lower East Side.
+These applications will be reviewed first, and remaining slots will be filled with other students.

-2) Please note that the Expanded Horizons program DOES NOT offer a stand-alone SAT preparation course for the general public.
-Our Juniors receive SAT prep, college access/social justice workshops, attend on-site college admissions sessions, attend overnight college trips, and receive individual college counseling.
+2) Please note that the Expanded Horizons program DOES NOT offer a standalone SAT preparation course for the general public.
+Juniors in the program receive SAT prep, college access and social justice workshops, attend onsite college admissions sessions, attend overnight college trips, and receive individual college counseling.
 Thus, students accepted into the Expanded Horizons program will be expected to participate in ALL of our programming.